fedora-modularity/meta-test-family/README.md

      * Now it just expect to end with `0` return code of command (like: `ls / |grep sbin` directory sbin exists in root dir)
      * It can contain multiple lines
      * It generates python covered bash tests
-     * You has to call `generator` binary explicitly, it then create these pythonish tests with bash inside, *Unittest* doesn not allow to have dynamic tests.
+     * You has to call `mtf-generator` binary explicitly, it then create these pythonish tests with bash inside, *Unittest* doesn not allow to have dynamic tests.

  * __Avocado tests__
      * There is wrapper class what helps you to tests modules not focusing on module type